Don’t wait until our cool nights turn into full-on cold days. Now is the time to begin thinking about how to winterize your home.

 Whether you’ll be in town all season or you plan to be away for an extended period, it’s important to protect your home from the chill of winter.
-The Old Farmer’s Almanac is calling for above-normal snowfall across Western North Carolina this season, so it’s also smart to prepare for the possibility of electrical outages brought on by heavy snow and ice.
+The Old Farmer’s Almanac is calling for a relatively normal winter across Western North Carolina this season.
+Even so, it’s always smart to prepare for the possibility of electrical outages brought on by heavy snow and ice.

-Depending on the size and age of your house, as well as how many winters you’ve prepared it in the past, you may have a lot of winterizing to do.
-Don’t panic—the tasks aren’t overwhelming when you prepare for winter one step at a time.
+Depending on the size and age of your house, as well as how many winters you’ve prepared it in the past, you may or may not have a lot of home winterizing to do.
+Don’t panic—the tasks on this list aren’t overwhelming when you prepare your home for winter one step at a time.

 Seal Leaks around Doors and Windows